Last updated 2025-11-20

 Industry average net margin: ~20% | Average annual growth: ~7%

-Where your veterinary practice falls within the 2x to 4.5x SDE range depends on five healthcare-specific factors that buyers evaluate during due diligence.
+Where your veterinary practice falls within the 2x to 4.5x SDE range depends on a handful of veterinary practice-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1